 Sam has served as Youth Pastor & Pastor at churches in Kentucky, Tennessee and Mississippi.
 He has also served as a missionary to the Philippines and Korea.

-Sam and his wife, Connie, have four grown daughters and three grandchildren.
+Sam and his wife, Connie, have four grown daughters and five grandchildren.

 Joe began leading worship at TBC in January of 2020 and was voted by membership to become our Worship Leader in February of the same year.